If you’ve been caught speeding, you may be invited to attend a speed awareness course. Here’s what you can expect.

 If you’ve already been on a speed awareness course in the last three years, you won’t be able to do it again and you’ll likely be slapped with at least three points and a fine.

-What can I expect at a speed awareness course?
+What can I expect when I attend a speed awareness course?

 The course itself should last around four hours, though this may vary slightly depending on where you are.